benanhalt/con.cor.dance/content/owntracks-nixos-tailscale.md

 ```

 The working frontend looks like the image below and provides options
-to view location history for past date and time ranges and with
+to view location history for past date-time ranges and with
 options for points, lines, and a heatmap.
 Here I have zoomed the map
 way out to avoid advertising my exact location to the Internet.